Houston Child Custody Lawyer

 Modifications of Custody Orders in Houston

-In addition to providing advice and counsel about custody of children, our firm also assists parents who need to change custody orders.
+In addition to providing advice and counsel about custody of children, our Houston child custody firm also assists parents who need to change custody orders.
 Such changes – known as modifications – are usually necessitated by relocation or other substantial change in circumstances.

-If you or your ex-spouse is moving; your living situation has changed substantially in a way that would deem a modification necessary; or many years have gone by and you and your ex have agreed to different terms than were originally set in stone by your divorce decree, then we can help you request a modification of custody.
+If you or your ex-spouse is moving; your living situation has changed substantially in a way that would deem a modification necessary; or many years have gone by and you and your ex have agreed to different terms than were originally set in stone by your divorce decree, then we can help you request a modification of custody in Houston.

 Types of Child Custody in Texas